matthewbeta/matthew-jackson.com/_posts/2019-01-12-are-you-experienced.md

 This stuff is hard.
 I find it hard to test, and there isn’t always one correct answer.
 Experience helps you work out what information to trust.

 \* *ARIA is a standard for helping add accessibility to applications.
-For example you can show that a button has a popup attached, or that it is expanded etc. It’s bonkers and confusing has weird support among screen readers.*
+For example you can show that a button has a popup attached, or that it is expanded etc. It’s bonkers and, confusingly, has weird support among screen readers.*

 ## Do I have to build this?